anwarhamr/cdif-ble-manager/README.md

 ![alt tag](https://raw.githubusercontent.com/out4b/cdif-ble-manager/master/screenshot.png)

 By doing this mapping, we hope to provide client web app developers a cleaner programming interface for Bluetooth LE devices which follows standardized Bluetooth LE profiles.
-In reality, there would be few manufacturers produce smart devices without their own extensions, however by doing this, we hope to give client apps a fall back so they can still access device's standardized profiles even they don't recognize those vendor-specific extensions, and also provide the ability to access BLE devices from remote places.
+Unlike other protocols such as Z-Wave which has more uniformed device profiles, Bluetooth LE is more open and freely used.
+And in reality, there would be few manufacturers produce BLE device products without their own extensions, e.g. those vendor-specific service, characteristics and controlling commands.
+However, we hope that, by providing support to standardized GATT profiles as defined by bluetooth.org, client applications may still access devices' standardized profiles and benefit from an open and inter-operable solution.

 See following links for more details: <br/>